cosmos/ibc/README.md

 To start a new standardisation document, copy the [template](spec/ics-template.md) and open a PR.

-See [PROCESS.md](PROCESS.md) for a description of the standardisation process.
+See [PROCESS.md](meta/PROCESS.md) for a description of the standardisation process.

+See [STANDARDS_COMMITTEE.md](meta/STANDARDS_COMMITTEE.md) for the membership of the core standardisation committee.

+See [CONTRIBUTING.md](meta/CONTRIBUTING.md) for contribution guidelines.

 ## Interchain Standards